CharlieDigital/chrlschn/src/content/blog/2026/mcp-is-dead-long-live-mcp.md

 This was my common response to these vendors as they tried to pitch usage of their MCP offerings (often at a premium!).
 My guard was up as I looked on from the sidelines at the hype surrounding MCP with skepticism; we entirely skipped the MCP hype cycle because it wasn't clear what the added value was.

-But in just 6 short months, it seems as if the industry discourse around MCP has completely shifted.
-What happened?
+But in just 6 short months, it seems as if the industry discourse around MCP has completely shifted.  *What happened?*

-First, most folks realized that in most use cases, MCP is just overhead to calling APIs directly because MCPs as wrappers for APIs do not make sense.
+First, most folks realized that in most use cases, MCP is just overhead to calling APIs directly because MCP as a wrapper for APIs do not make sense.
 Instead of using MCP, we simply wrote small tool wrappers around REST API endpoints.

 Second, it is instructive to step back and understand just how much of this field is now driven by individuals marketing their companies and marketing themselves.
 So much of the AI landscape requires creating a sense of FOMO and hype and has been that way for years (while those of us adopting and adapting these tools on a daily basis often look on scratching our heads).
-These influencers constantly need *some* content to rant about to stay relevant and push themselves, their products, or their services so we see constant re-orientation around the zeitgeist of the moment.
+These influencers constantly need *some* content to rant about to stay relevant and push themselves, their products, their companies, or their services so we see constant re-orientation around the zeitgeist of the moment.

-In that sense, I view many of these influencers (and even people that should know better like Garry Tan and Andrew Ng) as no different than influencers peddling Ivermectin or the gluten-free diets or vaccine conspiracies; it's simple ignorance.
+In that sense, I view many of these influencers (and even people that should know better like Garry Tan and Andrew Ng) as no different than influencers peddling Ivermectin as a cure-all or anti-vax conspiracies; it's simple ignorance.

 The influencer-driven discourse has now shifted towards hating on MCP and praising CLIs as the *current* zeitgeist.
 Not without reason (to be clear)  because in many cases, it is true that the CLI makes much more sense as an interface for agentic tool use...except when it does not.